Oituz

 Oituz (formerly Grozești; Gorzafalva) is a commune in Bacău County, Western Moldavia, Romania.
-It is composed of six villages: Călcâi (Zöldlonka), Ferestrău-Oituz (Fűrészfalva), Hârja (Herzsa), Marginea, Oituz and Poiana Sărată (Sósmező).
+It is composed of six villages: Călcâi (Zöldlonka), Ferestrău-Oituz (Fűrészfalva), Hârja (Herzsa), Marginea, Oituz, and Poiana Sărată (Sósmező).

 Oituz was the site of three battles during the First World War: the First, Second, and the Third Battle of Oituz.

 According to Iorgu Iordan, the commune's name is of Turkic origin; otuz or oltuz means "thirty" in some Turkic languages.

 Poiana Sărată village is part of Transylvania; in Austria-Hungary, it belonged to Háromszék County, and after a reorganization to Trei Scaune County in Romania until 1950.

 Demographics

-At the 2002 census, 99.8% of inhabitants were ethnic Romanians and 0.2% Hungarians.
-49.2% were Romanian Orthodox, 48.9% Roman Catholic and 1.8% Seventh-day Adventist.
+At the 2002 census, Oituz had a population of 9,687, of which 99.8% were ethnic Romanians and 0.2% Hungarians; 49.2% were Romanian Orthodox, 48.9% Roman Catholic, and 1.8% Seventh-day Adventist.
+At the 2011 census, the population had decreased to 8,152; of those, 96.74% were Romanians.
+At the 2021 census, Oituz had 8,701 inhabitants, of which 93.41% were Romanians.

+Villages

+Hârja

+Hârja village lies along the Oituz Valley, on the national road DN11 connecting Onești to Brașov, over a stretch of approximately 3 kilometers.
+It was established around the middle of the 17th century by shepherd families migrating from Rucăr and Dragoslavele (Muscel), Soveja (Vrancea), and Poiana Sibiului (Sibiu County).
+They settled in the area due to its extensive pastures and rich hayfields suitable for sheep farming.

+The first nucleus of the settlement developed on the left bank of the Oituz River, later expanding into two smaller hamlets — Flocăești and Jăvrenii — situated on the right bank.
+In the 20th century, it served as the seat of a commune that included Poiana Sărată and Oituz.
+After the 1968 territorial reorganization, the administrative center was established at Oituz village.
+During World War I, Hârja was a key point on the Oituz front.
+Between 30 September and 13 October 1916, the Battle of Hârja took place there, a tactical engagement that helped stop the advance of the Central Powers through the Oituz Pass.